Salvadel/soc-homelab-enviornment/setup/wazuh-agent-setup.md

 - The agent configuration file is located at `C:\Program Files (x86)\ossec-agent\ossec.conf`
 - The Manager IP is set to 192.168.100.10 in the configuration file
-- No custom agent configuration has been applied beyond default settings
+- No custom agent configuration has been applied beyond the Sysmon localfile entry added during troubleshooting
-- The agent collects Windows Event Logs and Sysmon logs which are forwarded to the Wazuh Manager in real time
+- The agent collects Windows Event Logs and Sysmon logs, which are forwarded to the Wazuh Manager in real time
+- Both WazuhSvc and Sysmon64 are set to start automatically on boot, ensuring the monitoring stack is fully operational without manual intervention after each reboot
 - A future improvement is to configure custom log collection rules within ossec.conf to expand the scope of events collected